guilleiguaran/rails-htmx/README.md

 ## Usage

-By default, the `htmx_rails` prvents the rendering of your application layout in your controllers and will instead only return the yielded view when the `HX-Request` header is present in the requests.
+By default, the `rails-htmx` prvents the rendering of your application layout in your controllers and will instead only return the yielded view when the `HX-Request` header is present in the requests.